123456789_123456789_123456789_123456789_123456789_

 • #==: Returns whether self and a given enumerable are equal, as determined by Object#eql?.

-• #compare_by_identity?: Returns whether the set considers only identity when comparing elements.
+• #compare_by_identity?: Returns whether self considers only identity when comparing elements.

 Methods for Querying

-• #empty?: Returns whether the set has no elements.
+• #empty?: Returns whether self contains no elements.

 Methods for Assigning

-• #merge: Merges the elements of each given enumerable object to the set; returns self.
+• #merge: Adds each element of each of the given enumerables to self; returns self.

-• #replace: Replaces the contents of the set with the contents of a given enumerable.
+• #replace: Replaces the contents of self with the contents of the given enumerable; returns self.

 Methods for Deleting

-• #clear: Removes all elements in the set; returns self.
+• #clear: Removes all elements from self; returns self.

-• #delete: Removes a given object from the set; returns self.
+• #delete: Removes the given object from self if self includes the object; returns self.

 Methods for Converting

-• #classify: Returns a hash that classifies the elements, as determined by the given block.
+• #classify: Returns a hash that partitions the elements, as determined by the given block.

 • #collect! (aliased as #map!): Replaces each element with a block return-value.

-• #divide: Returns a hash that classifies the elements, as determined by the given block; differs from #classify in that the block may accept either one or two arguments.
+• #divide: Returns a set of sets that partition the elements, as determined by the given block.

 • #flatten: Returns a new set that is a recursive flattening of self.

-• #inspect (aliased as #to_s): Returns a string displaying the elements.
+• #inspect (aliased as #to_s): Returns a string representation of self.

-• #to_a: Returns an array containing all set elements.
+• #to_a: Returns an array containing the elements of self.

 Other Methods

-• #reset: Resets the internal state; useful if an object has been modified while an element in the set.
+• #reset: Resets the internal state; useful if an element has been modified while an element in the set.

 Class Method Summary